savonet/book/language.md

 ```{.liquidsoap include="liq/bad/error.register.liq"}
 ```

+\TODO{example of errors during reading / writing in files}

 ### Nullable values

 It is sometimes useful to have a default value for a type.
 In Liquidsoap, there